Our Orange County Elder Abuse Attorney Discusses Elder Abuse

 There are often signs that an older person is being abused by a caregiver.
 Bruises, pressure marks, abrasions or broken bones indicate that the elderly person may be suffering from physical abuse or neglect.
 If an older person suddenly withdraws from activities, becomes less alert or appears depressed, they may be suffering from emotional abuse.
 Elderly people who develop bedsores, display poor hygiene or lose weight for no apparent reason could be suffering from neglect.
 Other, less apparent signs of abuse are uses of power and control by spouses or caregivers as well as frequent arguments or strained relationships between the older person and the caregiver.
 If an elderly person seems to have developed a sudden financial problem, a caregiver may be exploiting them.
 Unfortunately, it could take months or years before the exploitation is discovered.

-Our elder abuse attorney says that older people are often reluctant to report abuse by a caregiver, especially if they are being cared for by a spouse or their children.
+Older people are often reluctant to report abuse by a caregiver, especially if a spouse or their children is caring for them.
 In some cases, the older person may no longer have the mental capacity to recognize abuse, especially exploitation.
-Family members whose older relatives are being cared for by outside agencies should be vigilant regarding changes in their loved one’s appearance, demeanor and financial standing.
+Family members whose older relatives are receiving care from outside agencies should be vigilant regarding changes in their loved one’s appearance, demeanor and financial standing.

-Contact Our Orange County Elder Abuse Attorney for Help
+Contact an Orange County Elder Abuse Attorney for Help

+According to the National Incidence Study on Elder Abuse, approximately 450,000 elderly people experience abuse each year.
 If you have an older loved one that you suspect is suffering from any type of abuse, contact the office of Russell & Lazarus APC today to learn what rights they may have.
 You may reach us by phone at 949-851-0222.
-According to the National Incidence Study on Elder Abuse and our Orange County elder abuse attorney, approximately 450,000 elderly people experience abuse each year, so contact our office today so we can begin taking steps to protect your loved one immediately.
+Contact our office today so we can begin taking steps to protect your loved one as soon as possible.